 - Host computer software: Cura

-Specifications are pretty much what you would expect for the price bracket with very few surprises in terms of features.
+Specifications are pretty much what you would expect for the price bracket with very few surprises regarding features.

 - Assembly guide